AvtsVivek/LearnWpfPrism/src/tasks/200228-BasicPrismRegionBehavior/ReadMe.md

 # Basic Prism App
 - Introduces Region Behaviors in Prism App

 - Add a class **SimpleRegionBehavior**.
+Derive it from RegionBehavior
-- Then register in App.xaml.cs class as follows.
+- Then register this behavior with the prism in App.xaml.cs class as follows.
 - The following code creates a region in the shell.
 ```cs
 protected override void ConfigureDefaultRegionBehaviors(IRegionBehaviorFactory regionBehaviors)